Andor: Writing

 In addition to Gilroy and Schiff, writers for the series include Beau Willimon and Gilroy's brother Dan.
 Gilroy urged his writing team to put aside their personal reverence and nostalgia for Star Wars, fearing that such an attitude could change their behavior and work.
 Gilroy wanted the series to be accessible to all viewers, not just Star Wars fans, with the hope that those fans would be able to watch the series with their friends and family who are not interested in the rest of the franchise.
-Luna expressed his excitement at being able to explore the character of Andor further in the series after the bittersweet experience of making Rogue One, in which the character dies.
+He had also wanted to ensure the series was grounded in reality and had identified the main "navigational Star Wars piece of information" as being the calendar.
+During the first writers' room meeting, Gilroy had prepared a 100-page outline for the series, as he had already planned the structure of the series.
+Willimon and Dan Gilroy were present, in addition to executive producer Sanne Wohlenberg and production designer Luke Hull, calling Hull his "primary creative collaborator on the story".
+They had discussed the story for five days.
+Luna expressed his excitement at being able to explore the character of Andor further in the series after making Rogue One, in which he originated the character.

 Since Andor is a prequel to the film, Luna said it was "nice to go into a story [of which] you already know the ending.
 Now you can [flesh out] the nuances and the layers.
 I think it's fun to do something that isn't just about getting to the end.
 It's about delaying that."
 Luna was able to suggest elements of the character's backstory that he had thought of during the filming of Rogue One, and was grateful that Gilroy made the character a refugee.
 He explained, "It's the journey of a migrant, which to me is everything I come from.
 That feeling of having to move is behind this story very profoundly".
-Luna felt that because of this, it was "difficult to find out where he comes from", and felt that Andor wanted to "find the opportunities, the freedom, the chances they don't find where they’re born".
+Luna felt that because of this, it was "difficult to find out where he comes from", and felt that Andor wanted to "find the opportunities, the freedom, the chances they don't find where they're born".
+He had also felt that Andor's character was important to members of the Hispanic and Latin American community, and wanted the "energy" of Mexico–United States relations to be represented in Andor's journey.
+Gilroy wanted to expand upon Andor's backstory, and had used a dialogue said by him in Rogue One, "I've been in this fight since I was six years old!", as a starting point.
+In the development process, Gilroy had labelled it "The Education of Cassian Andor".
+From there, he had created the planet Kenari as his childhood home, where he had lived with other children and no adult supervision.
+Gilroy had compared it to being a "Lord of the Flies (1954)-like tribe", with Andor's separation from the tribe also serving as an introduction to Maarva and Clem Andor, desiring to introduce the audience to the Ferrix culture early on as the writing team had spent time creating its social structure.
+Towards the beginning, he had described Maarva as loving Andor "as much as she could possibly love him", though in the beginning of the series, she had been disappointed by the direction of Andor's life.
+As the series had progressed, Gilroy wanted to develop the emotional connection between them.